 National Portrait Gallery's Directory of T.N.
 Lawrence

 The Lawrence business was established in 1859, according to its 1967 trade catalogue.
-It was first listed in London directories in 1863, appearing thereafter as an engravers' box block maker or as a boxwood preparer, in 1895 as manufacturers of engravers' boxwood blocks and of wood letters, in 1901 additionally as manufacturers of fine art electrotypes, and in 1911 as a maker of engravers' boxwood blocks, poster blocks, printers' wood type, lithographic scrapers &c.
-The business owns catalogues going back to 1925 and some other archival material.
+It was first listed in London directories in 1863, appearing thereafter as an engravers' box block maker or as a boxwood preparer, in 1895 as manufacturers of engravers' boxwood blocks and of wood letters, in 1901 additionally as manufacturers of fine art electrotypes, and in 1911 as a maker of engravers' boxwood blocks, printers' wood type, lithographic scrapers, etc. The business owns catalogues going back to 1925 and some other archival material.
 Today, the business supplies a wide range of artists' materials.

 Thomas John Lawrence, father and son: There were several generations of the Lawrence family active in London in the 19th century.
 George Lawrence, a carpenter, is said to have made picture frames.
 He was followed by his son Thomas John Lawrence, a cabinetmaker and hand mirror maker in Clerkenwell, and then by his grandson, also named Thomas John Lawrence, who founded the wood block making business.